RobertTaylor94/Book-Club-Tracker/README.md

 <img src="https://github.com/RobertTaylor94/Book-Club-Tracker/blob/4bed180ff60fc007dd7233397f48202519040ce4/Images/screen2.png" width="300" height="600">

 ## Dependencies
-Uses RealmSwift to manage a database of Books allowing the user to store books to a local library Uses SwiftyJSON to parse the JSON recieved from the Google Books API
+* Uses RealmSwift to manage a database of Books allowing the user to store books to a local library
+* Uses SwiftyJSON to parse the JSON recieved from the Google Books API
+* SDWebImageSwiftUI used to display thumbnails of the book covers